flintlib/flint/doc/source/flint.rst

 **flint.h** -- global definitions
 ===============================================================================

+.. type:: flint_rand_s

+    A structure holding the state of a flint pseudo random number generator.

+.. type:: flint_rand_t

+    An array of length 1 of :type:`flint_rand_s`

 .. function:: flint_rand_s * flint_rand_alloc()

     Allocates a ``flint_rand_t`` object to be used like a heap-allocated